fetchai/uAgents/docs/run-agent.md

     python agent.py
     ```

-After a few lines in the agent's logs, you should see the following printed on your terminal:
+After a few lines in the agent's logs, you should see the following text printed on your terminal:

 <div id="termynal1" data-termynal data-ty-typeDelay="100" data-ty-lineDelay="2000">
 <span data-ty>hello, my name is alice.</span>